Gandi/hubot-phabs/README.md

     .phab Txxx
     .phab
         gives the status, priority and owner of the task xxx
-        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory
+        NOTE: this call will record this Task id associated to you for 5 minutes

     .phab Txxx is open
     .phab Txxx broken
     .phab low
         changes status or priority for task Txxx. the 'is' is optional.
-        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory Available statuses are:
+        Available statuses are:
         - open, opened                     -> open
         - resolved, resolve, closed, close -> resolved